aroceu/write/README.md

 Features the following:

 ### Pomodoro Writer
 - A writing tool with a 25 minute timer at every half hour (live clock), with a five minute break per session.
 - Visual and plain text editor, the latter of which supports both Markdown and basic HTML.
 - Theme, font, and style switchers.
 - Buttons for basic formatting, Select All, and Copy.
 - Reward system for every 100 and 1000 words.
 - Writing can be downloaded as an HTML webpage.

 ### Markdown to/from Rich Text Converter
 - 2-panel rich text and markdown sync converter.
 - Rich Text is Google Docs friendly, and preserves spaces around italics.
 The Rich Text on this page can then be pasted into AO3 with proper formatting.
 - Standardizes to one space between paragraphs.
 Repaste the Markdown to see Rich Text changes.
-    - Does not support line breaks
+- Does not support line breaks (shift+Enter).
 - Provides analytics for word, character, and paragraph count and uniqueness; lengths of sentences and paragraphs; and frequently used phrases and words.
 - Download the Markdown as .txt.

 ### HTML to/from Rich Text Converter
 - 2-panel rich text and HTML sync converter.
 - Rich Text is Google Docs friendly, and preserves spaces around italics.
 The Rich Text on this page can then be pasted into AO3 with proper formatting.
 - Preserves additional paragraph breaks.
-    - Does not support line breaks.
+- Does not support line breaks (shift+Enter).
 - Provides analytics for word, character, and paragraph count and uniqueness; lengths of sentences and paragraphs; and frequently used phrases and words.
 - Download the HTML as .html.

 The index page links to [youshouldbewrit.ing](https://youshouldbewrit.ing) as well, but that's a separate project I made to guilt myself when I'm not writing.